-The Complainant spoke of the effect the prohibited conduct had on both herself and her minor children in particular.
+The Complainant's partner spoke of the effect the prohibited conduct had on the family and their minor children in particular.
 The children were excited when she had told them she had booked a hotel for them for three nights.
 They subsequently experienced upset and devastation when she had to tell them otherwise.
-She gave details of how embarrassed and humiliated she herself felt to be when refused accommodation at a public area of reception in the hotel.
-Furthermore, she gave an account the distress of being homeless in the night in question and the considerable efforts made in finding alternative accommodation.
+The Complainant gave evidence of how embarrassed and humiliated he felt when refused accommodation in his hometown.
+The Complainant and his partner gave an account the distress of being homeless in the night in question and the considerable efforts made in finding alternative accommodation.
 The prohibited conduct of the hotel was not to deny a booking for a social occasion, which would have been serious enough, but instead to deny emergency accommodation for three nights only, to a family who were both homeless and members of a vulnerable minority at the margins of society.
 This conduct not only breached a socially remedial statute but also fell below the threshold of decency that reasonable people expect of the hospitality sector.
-The circumstances of this case demand that the redress be on the higher end of the scale therefore I direct the Respondent to make compensation of \in 8,000 to the Complainant for the effects of the prohibited conduct, having regard to the principle of proportionality and that the award should be dissuasive.
+The circumstances of this case demand that the redress be on the higher end of the scale therefore I direct the Respondent to make compensation of €8,000 to the Complainant for the effects of the prohibited conduct, having regard to the principle of proportionality and that the award should be dissuasive.
 I also direct the Respondent to revise its requirement on Credit Card bookings so that the policy does not infringe upon its obligations under the Equal Status Acts 2000-2015.